Immunotherapy

 Your doctor will suggest the immunotherapy you should use based on your cancer type and stage, lab test results, and other factors.
 For example, in some situations, you must have enough of certain tumor proteins for those blockers to work.1,2

-All of these drugs can be used to treat non-small cell lung cancer.
+PD-1, PD-L1, and CTLA-4 inhibitors can be used to treat certain forms of non-small cell lung cancer (NSCLC).
 Some are used alone or with other drugs as a first treatment option.
-Others may be used when other treatments do not work.
-The PD-L1 inhibitors can be combined with chemotherapy to treat certain forms of small-cell lung cancer.1,2
+Others may be used when other treatments do not work and/or NSCLC is advanced.
+The PD-L1 inhibitors can be combined with chemotherapy, and tarlatamab can be used alone, to treat certain forms of small-cell lung cancer.1,2

 What are the possible side effects?